 One common misconception is using "in their own rite" when "in their own right" is more appropriate, particularly when describing someone’s achievements.
 This often happens because people are unsure of the correct spelling and meaning of "rite."

-For instance, someone might mistakenly say, "She became a successful entrepreneur in her own rite," when they mean to say, "She became a successful entrepreneur in her own right," indicating that her success is due to her own efforts and abilities.
+To give you an idea, someone might mistakenly say, "She became a successful entrepreneur in her own rite," when they mean to say, "She became a successful entrepreneur in her own right," indicating that her success is due to her own efforts and abilities.

 Another misconception is assuming that "rite" always refers to religious ceremonies.
 While many rites are indeed religious, the term can also apply to secular traditions and formal procedures.
 Understanding the broader application of "rite" can help avoid misinterpretations.